 Assessment in English at St Margaret's Anglican Girls School allows for the collection of evidence of student learning over time to allow for an on-balance judgement about the quality of student achievement, as well as to assist students achieve success in their English studies through the provision of effective feedback, careful monitoring, and a balanced coverage of the English content descriptions outlined in the Australian Curriculum.
-Throughout the Year 9 course, students will prepare a spoken reflection, a short story, a feature article, a persuasive written response and an analytical essay.
+Throughout the course, students will prepare a persuasive speech, a short story, an online literary article and an analytical essay.